 To be honest, I have probably forgotten half of what we have filmed here.
 But the thing you have to remember is that in the film industry, they do crazy things.
 They often use more than one home to film a movie.
 In the movie Father of the Bride (which was not filmed at our home), I have been told they used three different homes.
 One for the front, one inside, and one for the backyard.
 I have included links in this post to a lot of commercials we have filmed.
 In some cases, you might not even recognize our home!
 They build strange things, add fake walls, paint strange colors, and add all of their own furniture.
 Sometimes it makes me wonder why they picked out home in the first place!

-Look how ugly our living room looks in this scene from Mad Men (season 5, episode 8).
-Those curtains!
+Look how funny our living room looks in this scene from Mad Men (season 5, episode 8).
+Those curtains …

 Our family room (which a dining room in this scene) is normally painted a beautiful gray-green color.
 Look what color they painted it for the movie “A Mighty Wind”.
-Electric blue!
+It is Electric blue!

 I think these animated blue bunnies running around in our kitchen are pretty cute!
 Not to mention, the fake doggy-door!